Zachariah (Supernatural): Plot

 Zachariah debuts in the fourth season episode "It's a Terrible Life", in which he motivates series protagonist Dean Winchester to resume his attempts at preventing demons from releasing Lucifer from his imprisonment in Hell.
 When the prophet Chuck Shurley (really God in disguise) receives an ominous vision of Dean and his brother Sam in "The Monster at the End of the Book", however, Zachariah warns him against alerting the Winchesters.
 His true motives are revealed in the season finale "Lucifer Rising", in which he explains that the angels have been running Heaven in God's absence for many years.
 Zachariah imprisons Dean and admits that Heaven will allow Lucifer to be freed because paradise on Earth can only be attained by defeating Lucifer during the apocalypse.
 The angel Castiel, who has become friends with the Winchesters, rescues Dean at the cost of his own life.
 However, Dean is too late in stopping Sam from killing the demon Lilith, an act they were unaware would break the final seal imprisoning Lucifer.

-In the fifth season premiere "Sympathy for the Devil", Zachariah reveals that Dean is destined to serve as the human vessel for the archangel Michael in the coming battle against Lucifer.
+In the fifth season premiere "Sympathy for the Devil", Zachariah reveals to the Winchester that Dean is destined to serve as the human vessel for the archangel Michael in the coming battle against Lucifer.
 When Dean refuses, Zachariah tortures the Winchesters by inflicting various diseases upon them.
-However, Zachariah is shocked when Castiel appears, and flees after restoring the brothers out of fear that God resurrected Castiel.
+However, Zachariah is shocked when Castiel appears, and flees after restoring the brothers out of fear that God (who was previously believed gone) saved the Winchesters from Lucifer and resurrected Castiel.
 Sam and Dean later have a falling out and go their separate ways.
 Zachariah uses this opportunity in "The End" to send Dean to an apocalyptic future in which he never became Michael's vessel and Lucifer now controls the planet using Sam as his own vessel.
 When Dean is returned to the present, though, he still refuses to become Michael's vessel because he realizes that he must rejoin Sam to keep him from becoming Lucifer's vessel.
+Zachariah tried to keep Dean trapped but Castiel saved him in time.
 Zachariah makes yet another attempt in "Dark Side of the Moon", taking joy in both physically and psychologically torturing the brothers in Heaven after they are killed by fellow hunters for their involvement in freeing Lucifer.
 God intervenes again, though, instructing his angelic emissary Joshua to restore the Winchesters' lives.
 Michael gives Zachariah one final chance in "Point of No Return".
-He resurrects Sam and Dean's deceased half-brother Adam under the false pretense that he will take Dean's place as Michael's vessel.
+He resurrects Sam and Dean's deceased half-brother Adam under the false pretense that he will take Dean's place as Michael's vessel, in exchange for his brothers.
 In truth, Adam is an unsuspecting bait to lure in Dean, who finally acquiesces to host Michael when Zachariah tortures Sam and Adam.
 However, Dean has a change of heart at the last moment and lures Zachariah close by demanding Michael kill Zachariah as one of his conditions for saying yes.
 Once Zachariah is close enough, Dean stabs him through the head with an angel blade, killing him.